vistadataproject/documents/README.md

 __How?__

->__All sources of available metadata__ (both __internal to VISTA as well as external__) will be transformed to a __web-standard data model__, normalized, annotated, enriched and then ebedded back in VISTA and __operationalized as a real-time, in-process read/write Master Data Model__.

->This will accomplished using exclusively [web standards](https://github.com/vistadataproject/documents/tree/master/Background#standards) and [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies)
+>__All sources of available metadata__ (both __internal to VISTA as well as external__) will be transformed to an __integrated web-standard data model__, normalized, annotated, enriched; and then ebedded in VISTA and __operationalized as a real-time, in-process read/write Master Data Model__.
+This will accomplished using exclusively [web standards](https://github.com/vistadataproject/documents/tree/master/Background#standards) and [ technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies)

 >![](/images/logos-tech/square/60h/jsonld.jpg)
 ![](/images/logos-tech/square/60h/rdf.jpg)